Running genoPlotR from a command-line interface

 dna_segs and comparisons.
 Only works if changes have been made to at

 least 1 dna_seg already.
-This can be done by using --ids
+This can be done by using --ids,

 for instance.